appcues/mojito/README.md

        status_code: 200
      }}

-`Mojito.request/1,5` does not spawn any additional processes to handle the HTTP response; TCP messages are received and handled within the caller process.
+`Mojito.request` does not spawn any additional processes to handle the HTTP response; TCP messages are received and handled within the caller process.
 In the common case, this results in faster performance and lower overhead in the Erlang VM.

 However, if the caller is also expecting to receive other messages at the same time, this can cause conflict.
-In this case, it's recommended to wrap the call to `Mojito.request/1,5` in `Task.async/1`:
+In this case, it's recommended to wrap the call to `Mojito.request` in `Task.async/1`:

     >>>> task = Task.async(fn () -> Mojito.request(:get, "https://jsonplaceholder.typicode.com/posts/1") end)
     >>>> Task.await(task)